 When you exit La Catedral back onto Plaza de Armas, head Southwest towards Calle Mantas.
 Follow this street by foot past Plaza San Francisco.

 When you reach Calle Tupac Amaro you’ll see Mercado de Abastos, which is an indoor market filled with food and other trinkets.
-The first couple of rows in the market are quite touristy, so walk past those and you’ll reach the food vendors.
+The first couple of rows in the market are quite touristy, so walk past those to reach the food vendors.

 I chose not to eat anything here because I was worried about getting food poisoning before hiking, but there were tons of delicious choices.
 Instead I opted for a delicious meal at Morena on Calle Plateros.